Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/1-Smart_Contracts_Overview_slides.md

 ![](./img/overview/big-brother.jpeg) <!-- .element: class="fragment" -->

 Notes:
-So contracts, often require enforcers, who usually is the government - CLICK - Of course sometimes the government can be a lot like the slave owner.
+We're doing that because contracts, which often require enforcers, who usually is the government - CLICK - Yeah, which could of course not always be a good thing...
-Sooo we need to watch out for that...

 ---